javacaliente/superdesign-mcp-server/README.md

 - `feedback`: Improvement instructions
 - `variations`: Number of variations to create

-**Output**: Iteration specifications including original design content, feedback to apply, and Superdesign guidelines for Claude Code to execute.
+**Output**: Iteration specifications including original design content, feedback to apply, and Superdesign guidelines for Cline to execute.

 ### superdesign_extract_system
-Returns instructions for Claude Code to extract design systems from screenshots:
+Returns instructions for Cline to extract design systems from screenshots:
 - Provides analysis framework for visual design patterns
 - Guides extraction of color palettes, typography, spacing
 - Specifies JSON structure for reusable design systems

-**Output**: Extraction specifications and JSON schema for Claude Code to analyze images and create design system files.
+**Output**: Extraction specifications and JSON schema for Cline to analyze images and create design system files.

 ### superdesign_list
 List all Superdesign creations in workspace: